• Skip to main content

 Mexican chopped salad in a white bowl.

-A veggie-filled, nutritional powerhouse, it works as a hearty main dish salad or a flavorful side dish paired with your favorite Mexican-inspired recipes.
+A veggie-filled, nutritional powerhouse, it works as a hearty main dish salad or a flavorful side dish paired with your favorite Mexican-inspired favorites such as my loaded nachos recipe.
 It is perfect for your Cinco de Mayo celebration.
 The Honey Lime Mexican salad dressing with its tangy-sweet and spicy deliciousness is the crowning glory.
 Leftover dressing can be drizzled over other dishes to add tons of flavor and share the love.

 Here’s what you will need: